top of page

 Growing in faith, learning to follow Christ, and understanding our place in His Kingdom is a life-long endeavor for all Christians.
 This course is a unique opportunity to spend significant time with the pastors of McLean Presbyterian Church, growing in spiritual depth and maturity.
 “Grace changes everything” is the recurring theme of this course.

-The Capital Fellows Program is a vocational and leadership development ministry of the Capital Presbyterian Family, a multi-site church in the Northern Virginia section of the Washington, DC metro area.
+The Capital Fellows program is a leadership and vocational discipleship program of McLean Presbyterian, a church in the Northern Virginia section of the Washington, DC metro area.
+The Capital Fellows program launched in 2006.

 As a church, we exist to glorify and enjoy God by making disciples who make a difference through grace-filled worship, community, and missions.
 The Capital Fellows program is an extension of this mission that seeks to equip and inspire a new generation of leaders for the workplace, church, home and society.